 Concrete Expansion Joints

 Concrete expansion joints are used to separate slabs and concrete from other parts of the structure.
-Expansion joints allow independent movement between adjoining structural members minimizing cracking when such movements are restrained.
+Expansion joints allow independent movement between adjoining structural members, minimizing cracking when such movements are restrained.
 It allows for thermal expansion and contraction without inducing stress into the system.

 Why Do We Need Them?

 Construction joints are used in circumstances where two consecutive placements of concrete meet.
-Construction joints are normally placed at the end of the day or be placed when concrete pour has been stopped for longer than the initial setting time of concrete.
+Construction joints are normally placed at the end of the day or when concrete pour has been stopped for longer than the initial setting time of concrete.
 Construction joints should be designed and specified by a structural engineer.
 You can also achieve bond and continue reinforcement through a construction joint.
 If enough PCC is available at the end of the day, the construction joint can be placed at a planned transverse contraction joint.

 The following recommended tips should be observed: